Getting Started#

 Any development environment and build system may be used to compile and link against cuMotion, but configuration files for use with CMake’s find_package() command are provided for convenience.

 If cuMotion is installed in /opt/cumotion/, CMake’s find_package() command should succeed in finding it automatically.
-If cuMotion is installed in any other location, set the cumotion_ROOT cache variable when configuring your project as follows:
+If cuMotion is installed in any other location, set the cumotion_ROOT cache variable when configuring your project:

-Assuming Eigen is installed and the above CMake cache variable is set, adding the following to your CMakeLists.txt should suffice to find the cuMotion library and link against it:
+With Eigen and the CMake cache variables configured as described above, adding the following to your CMakeLists.txt should suffice to find the cuMotion library and link against it:

 # Find the package